RustedFirmware-A/rusted-firmware-a/docs/architecture.md

 # RF-A architecture overview

 RF-A is implemented as a Rust binary crate in a workspace.
-As well as RF-A itself the workspace contains STF (the Secure Testing Framework) and the `arm-sysregs` crate mentioned below.
+As well as RF-A itself the workspace contains STF (the Secure Testing Framework).

 ## Modules